benlye/flash-multi/doc/Troubleshooting.md

 1. [Module stuck in DFU mode after flashing](#module-stuck-in-dfu-mode-after-flashing-and-cannot-be-re-flashed)

 ## Re-installing the Maple DFU device drivers
-If reading or writing your MULTI-Module fails, and the verbose output is like the example below, you need to re-install the Maple DFU device driver.
+If reading or writing your MULTI-Module fails, and the verbose output is like the example below, you need to replace the Maple DFU device driver with a different one.

-This is especially true for Flash Multi 0.3.0 (or newer) as it includes a newer version of dfu-util.exe, which seems more sensitive to driver-related problems than the older version which was included with Flash Multi 0.2.x.
 ```
 Filter on vendor = 0x1eaf product = 0x0003
 Opening DFU capable USB device...
 ID 1eaf:0003